OSUSecLab/SGX-Enclave-Formal-Verification/README.md

 ## Proofs

 1. The proofs were run with Tamarin prover (v1.7.0) on a machine with a quad-core 1.80GHz Intel© Core i7-8550U CPU and 16 GB RAM, and Ubuntu Linux 18.04.
-One of the proof also requires python3 installation.
+Proof of SGXEnabledAccess also requires python3 installation.
 Tamarin (v1.7.0) can be installed from the [Tamarin GitHub repo](https://github.com/tamarin-prover/tamarin-prover).
 2. For each Tamarin model, the Tamarin heuristics and trace algorithm parameters are specified in the model files as comments.

-## Model Primitives used our work
+## Model Primitives used in our work

-### SGX Primitives
+### SGX primitives

 1. Enclave call (ecall) threads
 2. Association Network of SGX entities (ISV, Remote Users, SGX machines (platforms), enclave-binary, enclave-processes, owner specific identities for key derivation and monotonic counters)